You are here: Infothek - High blood pressure medications - Does Wegovy (semaglutide) help with high blood pressure?

 Semaglutid bei Bluthochdruck

-The positive effect on blood pressurethat is, the blood-pressure-lowering effectis attributed to the weight loss.
-A direct effect on blood pressure has not been demonstrated so far.
-Nevertheless, blood pressure should be monitored, because, as described, it can falland that may require adjusting blood pressure medication.
+The beneficial effect on blood pressure that is, the blood-pressure-lowering effect is attributed to the weight loss.
+A direct effect on blood pressure has not been found so far.
+Nevertheless, blood pressure should be monitored, because, as described, reductions can occur.
+This may require adjustments to blood pressure medication.

-So the foundation remains changing ones own behaviordiet, activity, and certain habitstoward an overall healthier lifestyle to keep weight down long-term and to protect against weight-related complications.
+The basic approach remains changing ones behaviordiet, physical activity and certain habitstoward an overall healthier lifestyle to keep weight down long-term and protect against weight-related diseases.
 Semaglutide can support these efforts.
-But, like many formerly hyped weight-loss drugs, it is not a miracle cure for losing weight.
+But, like many previously hyped weight-loss drugs, it is not a miracle cure for losing weight.

-Besides semaglutide, there are other so-called GLP-1 analogs.
-For example, tirzepatide (in Mounjaro), liraglutide (in Saxenda and Victoza), or dulaglutide (in Trulicity).
-Other agents include albiglutide, exenatide, and lixisenatide.
-There are already studies looking at their effects on blood pressure.
+Besides semaglutide there are other so-called GLP1 analogues.
+For example, tirzepatide (in Mounjaro), liraglutide (in Saxenda and Victoza) or dulaglutide (in Trulicity).
+Other active substances include albiglutide, exenatide and lixisenatide.
+There are already studies examining their effects on blood pressure.
 For example, a study on tirzepatide was published in February 2024.
-The results are promising, although the effect is at least partly due to weight loss.
+The results are quite promising, although the effect is at least partly due to weight loss.

 Sources: